kirajesh640/kirajesh640/README.md

 ### Hi!
 I'm Kishore!

 - 🔭 I’m currently working on building projects to get an internship
-- 🌱 I’m currently learning React, Angular, Java
+- 🌱 I’m currently learning React, Node, Angular, Java
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with anything
 - 💬 Ask me about Badminton